Home > Rubber Flooring > Choosing the Perfect Size Herringbone | nwfloors.co.uk

 Dec.
 16, 2024

-5 0
+51 0

 Choosing the Perfect Size Herringbone

-Choosing the Perfect Size Herringbone may seem like a daunting task but it doesn&#;t have to be , find out more in this in depth blog.
+Choosing the Perfect Size Herringbone may seem like a daunting task, but it doesn't have to be.
+Find out more in this in-depth blog.

 Understanding the Herringbone Pattern

 To create the herringbone pattern, the planks are laid at a 45-degree angle to the walls or the direction of the room.
-The ends of each plank are cut at a 90-degree angle to fit seamlessly together, creating a seamless and continuous pattern.
+The ends of each plank are cut at a 90-degree angle to fit seamlessly together, creating a continuous pattern.
 The size of the planks plays a crucial role in determining the overall look and feel of the herringbone design.

 Considerations for Choosing the Size